ghi-electronics/Documentation/endpoint/tutorials/gpio.md

 Microcontrollers include pins that can be controlled through software.
 They can be logical inputs or outputs, hence the name "general purpose input/output".

 > [!Tip]
-> GPIO is found in the System.Device.Gpio and System.Device.Gpio.Drivers or the standard .NET API.
+> GPIO is found in the System.Device.Gpio and System.Device.Gpio.Drivers of the standard .NET API.
 These libraries are automatically imported when installing NuGet package GHIElectronics.Endpoint.Core

 ## Digital Outputs
 A digital output pin can be set to either high or low.
 High means that there is approx. 3.3V on the output pin.
 When the pin is set to low, it's voltage will be very close to zero.